tuomaseerola/onsetsync/paper/paper.md

 ![Relative timing deviations from beat sub-divisions across the performance for guitar and tres.](paper_files/figure-latex/figure2-1.pdf)

 Overall this suggests that these two instruments tend to play earlier when compared to the isochronous beat division of the cycle, although the guitar is tightly aligned (<2%) with the reference beat on every fourth beat subdivisions (subdivisions of 1, 5, 9, and 13), which are also the salient metrical positions.
-Similar fluctuations across the beat subdivisions are not evident in the tres, but the graph reveals that the tres tends to play a little earlier than guitar.
+Similar fluctuations across the beat subdivisions are not evident in the tres, but the graph reveals that the tres tends to play a little earlier than the guitar.

 ## Synchrony between the instruments

 Let's determine the overall synchrony between specific instruments.
-Here we continue the analysis guitar and tres and calculate the asynchrony between them.
+Here we continue the analysis of the guitar and the tres and calculate the asynchrony between them.

 ```r